benmurphyy/ESP32-C6_ESP-IDF_COMPONENTS/components/utilities/esp_pressure_tendency/README.md

 [![PlatformIO Registry](https://badges.registry.platformio.org/packages/k0i05/library/esp_pressure_tendency.svg)](https://registry.platformio.org/libraries/k0i05/esp_pressure_tendency)

 # ESP-IDF Pressure Tendency
-This ESP32 espressif IoT development framework (esp-idf) pressure tendency component observes the 3-hours of atmospheric pressure samples to determine if pressure is steady, rising, or falling.
+This ESP32 espressif IoT development framework (esp-idf) pressure tendency component observes the last 3-hours of atmospheric pressure samples to determine if pressure is steady, rising, or falling.
 Information on features and functionality are documented and can be found in the `pressure_tendency.h` header file.

 ## Repository
 The component is hosted on github and is located here: https://github.com/K0I05/ESP32-S3_ESP-IDF_COMPONENTS/tree/main/components/utilities/esp_pressure_tendency